learningequality/BasicCrawler/README.md

 TODO
 ----
-  - Cleanups form paper notes
-  - Finish link-following logic
-  - Add `devmode`

 Version 0.2 TODO
 ----------------
   - Finish "is file" logic to check content-type before downloading to avoid large downloads
-     - infer file from extentsion in URL
+     - infer file from extentsion in URL??

 * Make a single IGNORE_URLS list that accpets:
    - full urls (string)